WHO's Tedros: China Has Agreed To Allow International Team Probe Coronavirus

 Tedros Adhanom Ghebreyesus, WHO director general, said a team of international experts has been assembled, with the goal of sending the first members of the team to China by early next week.
 He said he is hoping officials from the Centers for Disease Control and Prevention will be part of the mission.

-The announcement follows weeks of the Chinese government rebuffing offers from the WHO and CHC to travel to the country to assist in investigating the virus.
+The announcement follows weeks of requests from the WHO and CDC to travel to the country to assist in investigating the virus.

-Tedros said on Saturday that the Chinese government approved the international team's arrival in the country, but he would comment on exactly who would be participating.
+Tedros said on Saturday that the Chinese government approved the international team's arrival in the country, but he would not comment on exactly who would be participating.

 "The team leader will be leaving either Monday or Tuesday.
 That's what we're aiming at now.
 And the rest of the experts will follow after that," Tedros said.

-Over the past four days, WHO officials have seen the number of new cases stabilize.
+Over the past four days, WHO officials have seen the number of newly confirmed cases stabilize.

 "That's good news and may reflect the impact of the control measures that have been put in place.
 But remember, there are also lots of suspected cases still to be tested," said Michael Ryan, the executive director of the WHO's health emergencies program.